rprouse/Commodore64/src/asm/Readme.md

 - ORA - Logical OR with A (turns bits on)
 - EOR - Exclusive OR (XOR) with A (flips specific bits)

+### Transfer

+- TAX - Transfer A to X
+- TXA - Transfer X to A
+- TAY - Transfer A to Y
+- TYA - Transfer Y to A

 ### Set and clear status bits

 - SEC - Set carry bit